Lastaapps/ctu-bi-pjp/README.md

 ## Testing samples
 From inside the build directory you can utilize `ctest` command.
-The tests are defined as compilation of all example source codes in ``samples/`` directory.
+The tests are defined as compilation of all example source codes in ``samples/`` directory and in another tests the created executables are run and their output compared with expected output.
+There is only limited number of such test though, you should definitely create more tests.

 ## Compiling a program
 Use supplied script to compile source code into binary.